-Family members may include mother, father, step parent, foster parent, husband, wife, child (minor or adult), brother, sister, and in some cases, grandparent.
+Family members may include mother, father, stepparent, foster parent, husband, wife, child (minor or adult), brother, sister, and in some cases, grandparent.
 "Significant others," like domestic partners, are not covered by this law.

-The employment law attorneys of Schwartz Law Firm, in Oakland County, represent both employees and employers in Family Medical Leave Act disputes.
+The employment law attorneys of Schwartz Law Firm, in Oakland County, represent both employees and employers in Family and Medical Leave Act disputes.
 Our employment law lawyers are also available to help employers plan and institute related policies that the employer and employees will need to follow to take leave under FMLA.

 We welcome the opportunity to advise or represent you in FMLA-related matters as well as other employment law issues such as alleged discrimination cases, COBRA or other insurance benefit disputes, or hour/wage disputes.
 Contact us to schedule a consultation regarding your potential Family and Medical Leave Act claim.